| A village schoolmaster is not unaccustomed to door-rappings;

 was entitled to their unqualified favor, which they

+generously granted.
 I reported to Mr. Edison on the following day, when

 he instructed me to come to the laboratory at once